yifr/mlve/STIMULI_IN_MONGO.md

 ### Uploading: partition stimuli into batches => mongo

-For prior_elicitation, this is handled in the CA repo.
-@will will move it to lax

 Upload to dbname: `stimuli`, in any collection.
 These are designed to be temporary.
 Use a single collection for a single experiment, and update your config as described below.